 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

 STREAM Charter School serves transitional kindergarten through eighth grade students, primarily in the greater Oroville area of Butte County since 2014.
 Our educational model emphasizes problem and project-based, inquiry learning and a collaborative and equitable approach to educating youth in a technology rich environment.
 STREAM emphasizes Science, Technology, Reading, Engineering, Arts, and Mathematics.
 We believe that a strong foundation in science and mathematics provides a critical component to a successful 21st century life and career.
 Our model integrates technology, literacy, and the arts throughout the curriculum.
 Students begin learning to code in Kindergarten and continue to grow throughout their time at STREAM.
 This integrated learning provides support that meets the varied needs of all students.